Matrix denoising for weighted loss functions and heterogeneous signals: Acknowledgements

 \section{Acknowledgements}

-I thank Elad Romanov and Amit Singer for stimulating discussions related to this work, and Edgar Dobriban for valuable feedback on an earlier version of this manuscript.
-I acknowledge support from the NSF BIGDATA program IIS 1837992 and BSF award 2018230.
+I thank Elad Romanov and Amit Singer for stimulating discussions related to this work, Edgar Dobriban for valuable feedback on an earlier version of this manuscript, and the reviewers for their helpful comments.
+I acknowledge support from the NSF BIGDATA award IIS 1837992 and BSF award 2018230.